stat545ubc-2021/mathias_mini_data_analysis/Minidata.md

 Based on the exploration before, the 2 data sets that seem the most promising are *cancer_samples* and *steam_games*

--   vancouver_trees: there is a lot of numerical variables as well as chains of characters, which analysis possible, not just correlation between numerical variable
+-   vancouver_trees: there are some numerical variables as well as chains of characters, which increase the number analysis possible, not just correlation between numerical variable
 -   steam_games: this data set is interesting explore some relation between prices and genre of the game, in order to use not just numerical variable, but also chains of characters.
 And I love video